 - 7 PSIs (Patient Safety Indicators) – CMS

-Hospitals that did not complete the 2016 Leapfrog Hospital Survey will not have Leapfrog results included in their grade.
+Hospitals that did not complete the 2017 or the 2018 Leapfrog Hospital Survey will not have Leapfrog results included in their grade.
 Weights for each measure on the Hospital Safety Grade are redistributed for hospitals with missing data.
-For full details on the measures and weighting, hospitals can visit the methodology page or contact the help desk at https://leapfrogscore.zendesk.com.
+For full details on the measures and weighting, hospitals can visit the methodology page for general information, methodology updates for changes to the methodology for Fall 2018 grades, or contact the help desk at https://leapfrogscore.zendesk.com.

 Q: The Hospital Safety Grade incorporates Leapfrog Survey data that is self-reported.
 How is the self-reported data validated?

 A: Like all measures in the grade, those taken from the Leapfrog Hospital Survey were weighted according to strength of evidence, opportunity for improvement, and impact to the patient.
 This data is only used in the Hospital Safety Grade for hospitals that voluntarily reported to the Leapfrog Hospital Survey.
 Leapfrog’s Hospital Survey is as reliable and documented a data collection and public reporting tool as any health data collection effort in the United States short of a full-scale accreditation process.
 As part of Leapfrog’s data collection process, an intensive review of all submitted surveys is performed annually.

 Q: The data in the Hospital Safety Grade relies on administrative reports of hospital-acquired conditions.
 Many experts find this data flawed.
 Why are the HAC (Hospital-Acquired Conditions) measures included?